-All subrecipients receiving CDBG Public Services and ESG funds are regularly monitored through the submittal of quarterly reports to Commission staff.
+All subrecipients receiving CDBG Public Services and ESG funds are regularly monitored through the submittal of quarterly reports to Commission.
 Each report provides statistics on program participant outcomes and a narrative on the activities undertaken during the reporting period.
 Each subrecipient also submits an annual report at the end of the contract term summarizing their accomplishments for the year.
-The information that is provided to Commission staff is entered into HUD's Integrated Disbursement and Information System.
-At least quarterly, subrecipients submit reimbursement requests including proof of payment for all expenses.
-Commission staff reviews the financials and program records of each subrecipient annually; a selection of these reviews are done onsite, and the remainder are desktop reviews.
+The information that is provided to the Commission is entered into HUD's Integrated Disbursement and Information System.
+At least quarterly, subrecipients submit reimbursement requests including proof of payment for all eligible expenses, which are reviewed by staff.
+Commission staff reviews the financials and program records of each subrecipient annually; a selection of these reviews are done on-site, and the remainder are desktop reviews.

 Both CDBG Public Services and ESG-funded projects are subject to annual on-site monitoring visits.
 Prior to the on-site monitoring, subrecipients complete questionnaires and ensure policies required to be on file are up to date.
 Commission staff conducts a review of the current agreement, quarterly reports, reimbursement requests, and two years of financial audits.
-The overall focus of monitoring visits is technical assistance and quality improvement.
-Commission staff helps subrecipients understand regulations and avoid compliance issues.
+The overall focus of monitoring visits is to ensure compliance with federal regulation, provide technical assistance and quality improvement.
+Commission staff help subrecipients understand regulations and avoid compliance issues.
 Following the site visit, Commission staff sends a letter to the subrecipient describing any findings.
-Once the organization has responded to the findings, Commission staff evaluates the response and follows up as required.
+Once the organization has responded to the findings, Commission staff evaluate the responses and follow up as required.